What are the new coronavirus rules in the UK?

 Advertising

-The penalties for disobeying the rules will also be greater – failing to wear a mask or breaking the rule of six will see fines doubling to £200 for a first offence.
+The penalties for disobeying the rules are also greater – failing to wear a mask or breaking the rule of six sees fines doubling to £200 for a first offence.

 Businesses which break the rules could be fined up to £10,000 and closed.